Dynamic Data & Animation

 then its very important to effectively hand off control to someone else (air traffic

 What is the current general situation?

-What are the points of interest that someone should keep track of?
+What are the most important points of interest that someone should

-high intensity attention getting) - remember human
+(normal and high intensity attention getting) - remember human

 - blinking: (2-4 Hz) on off,

 inverse, or colour changes - use sparingly